goarray/PlanetBiomGenerator/Readme.md

 - Generates one [ANAM].biom file per planet

+- **NEW** now attempts to organicall distribute the biomes.
+The top biome in PNDT will be located around the equator, the last biome the pole.

 - **New** generates planet """textures""" (seriously, I'm just figuring this out)

 - Includes a batch tool to automate generation